Mayo Hearing Aid Clinic

 The Mayo Hearing Aid Clinic is an integral part of the Audiology Section and Department of Otolaryngology at Mayo Clinic's Florida campus.
-The clinic, located off the third-floor lobby in the Davis Building, is staffed by four experienced audiologists.
-The Hearing Aid Clinic's director is David Hawkins, Ph.D., a nationally known audiologist specializing in hearing aid selection and evaluation techniques and rehabilitation of adults with hearing impairment.
+The clinic, located off the third-floor lobby in the Davis Building, is staffed by three experienced audiologists.
+The Hearing Aid Clinic's director is Greta Stamper, Au.D., Ph.D.

 About the Facility

 The 1,100-square-foot clinic has a reception and waiting area, two hearing aid fitting rooms, and a hearing aid repair lab.
 The reception area displays working assistive-listening devices, such as infrared television amplification systems and amplified telephones.
 Visitors can listen to the devices and view educational videotapes.
 Batteries, battery testers, drying units and ear protection devices are displayed and available for purchase.
 The reception area also has literature on new hearing aids.